You're Approved! now What?

 We strongly encourage you to check out and visit training facilities BEFORE you bring home a puppy.
 Under "Training Your Dog" we list a number of facilities that are located in the New England area.
 If you are outside this area, and let us know your general vicinity, we can post to a list to see if other PWDCA members have experience with training facilities near you.

 You can also think about online training.
-Two programs designed for owners of young puppies are OneMind Dog's Puppy program that can be accessed via computer or phone and Avidog's Getting Started with Your Puppy program.
-Avidog's program has a one-time fee for year-long access and includes weekly email access to trainers at Avidog.
+One programs designed for owners of young puppies is OneMind Dog's Puppy program that can be accessed via computer or phone.
 Ian Dunbar also offers a subscription course on Training Your Puppy that can be helpful.
 There is also a 30 day free course offered through Pupford by George Zak (https://pupford.com/30-day-perfect-pup-with-zak-george/) and then you can continue further with a paid subscription to additional training if you so desire.
-Jane Killion of Puppy Culture is offering a free course until issues with COVID settle down and this course is designed for those of you bringing a puppy into your home now or shortly.
+Jane Killion of Puppy Culture offers a $100 online course that is designed for those of you bringing a puppy into your home now or shortly.

 CRATES, BEDS, & OTHER NECESSITIES: